 - Solution Source Project PC application

-- User Guide for the Pet Activity Monitor Hardware
+- User's guide for the Pet Activity Monitor hardware

 The Synergy S3A3 is powered at 3.3V and the internal oscillator is utilized to minimize component count.
 This is the heart of the design as it communicates over I2C to the accelerometer and uses its 14-bit ADC for both audio detection and low battery detection.
 The S3A3 micro is also set as a USB device for communication using the Renesas CDC driver for Windows.

 The C-code for the S3A7 was written using the e2 studio IDE with the Synergy Software Package (SSP).
 The SSP offers an abundance of time-saving features to make designing with the S3 Synergy platform quick and easy.

 The Renesas Synergy Platform (SSP) allows the RTOS, middleware, communication stacks, user interface, and detailed MCU functions to be accessed entirely through the application programming interface (API).
 Developers can immediately start developing end-product application code at the API level, thus eliminating the learning curve for software and MCU operation below the API.
 In this design, the following hardware features were utilized using simple API calls: